高中毕业（完成Math 11和English 12）或同等水平。 语言要求：

 This course introduces students to the principles and concepts of bookkeeping.
 Students learn a systematic approach toward completion of the accounting cycle for both a service and merchandising operation.
 Additional topics include internal controls of a petty cash fund, the preparation of a bank reconciliation, month end / year end preparations and entries.
 Through a case study, students learn all aspects of the accounting cycle from recording the daily transactions for a business through to producing financial statements.

-COMP 203 Introduction to Networking In this course, students will be introduced to network terminology, network media, Network Interface Card (NIC) and various topologies and architectures.
+In this course, students will be introduced to network terminology, network media, Network Interface Card (NIC) and various topologies and architectures.
 Simple and Complex Network operations, Ethernet, Protocols and Network Operating Systems will be introduced.
 Local Area Network (LAN) and Wide Area Network (WAN) will be discussed and the enterprise and distributed network technology (Internet) will be introduced.